It was my birthday morning and we arrived at the lovely restaurant surrounded by a water lily pond at about 7.30am.

-The greeting at the restaurant was mediocre and scripted, without much eye contact nor did it acknowledge our response.
-It was as if what we said did not matter anyway.
+Unfortunately, the greeting at the restaurant was mediocre and scripted, without much eye contact nor did it acknowledge our warm response.
+It was as if what we said did not matter.

 Employee: Good morning.
 Room number please?